Globalscape

-GlobalSCAPE, Inc. (AMEX:GSB) is a software developer headquartered in San Antonio, Texas, United States.
+GlobalScape, Inc. (AMEX:GSB) is a software developer headquartered in San Antonio, Texas, US.

 History

 Globalscape was founded in 1996 as a wholly owned subsidiary of American Telesource Incorporated (ATSI).
 The firm's original product released in 1996 was CuteFTP, an FTP (File Transfer Protocol) client application for Windows and Mac platforms.
 This product remains in development.
 The company also provides information exchange services for consumer and enterprise customers.
 Approximately 80% of its revenue is derived from its enterprise software product line.